Skip to main contentSkip to navigation

 T2 Encryption Architecture

-The T2 chip encrypts all SSD data using AES-256 in XTS mode.
+The T2 chip encrypts all SSD data using hardware-accelerated AES encryption in XTS mode.
 The encryption is hardware-level and always active; there is no option to disable it.
 The encryption keys are generated inside the T2's Secure Enclave during initial setup and never leave the chip.
 The Secure Enclave is a physically isolated processor within the T2 die with its own encrypted memory, separate from the main application processor.

 The key hierarchy works in layers.
 The Secure Enclave holds a hardware UID fused into silicon at manufacturing.
 This UID, combined with the user's passcode (if FileVault is enabled), derives the volume encryption key that protects the NAND contents.
 Without the Secure Enclave's hardware UID, brute-forcing AES-256 XTS is computationally infeasible.